 You Should Buy Flood Insurance

-The City of Ormond Beach participates in the National Flood Insurance Program (NFIP), allowing property owners within the City to acquire Federal flood insurance policies for properties subject to flood hazards.
-Since 1992, the City has voluntarily participated in the Community Rating System (CRS), a Federal Emergency Management Agency (FEMA) program that qualifies the City for reduced rates on flood insurance policies.
-The rating system is based on 18 activities that receive credit points by implementing local mitigation, outreach, and educational activities that go well beyond minimum NFIP requirements.
-Effective May 1, 2012, the City of Ormond Beach CRS rating is a 6, meaning that flood prone properties within the City receive a 20% discount on their flood insurance policies.
+The City of Ormond Beach participates in the National Flood Insurance Program (NFIP), which means all property owners can purchase flood insurance for structures and contents.
+Renters can purchase insurance for their belongings as well.
+Effective May 1, 2012, the City of Ormond Beach achieved a CRS rating of a 6, meaning that flood prone properties within the City receive a 20% discount on their flood insurance policies.

 Flood insurance is an important first step in protecting your financial investment.
 For homes in a high risk zone, there is a 26% chance of experiencing a flood during the life of a 30-year mortgage, compared to a 9% chance of fire.
 In accordance with the Flood Disaster Protection Act of 1973 and the National Flood Insurance Reform Act of 1994, flood insurance is required for all structures located in a Special Flood Hazard Area that carry a home mortgage loan backed by a federally-regulated lender or servicer.
 Remember, flood insurance is available for all properties, regardless of risk designation.
 Learn more by visiting the National Flood Insurance Program Consumer website.

 Check With Your Agent To See If You Are Fully Insured

 Most property/casualty insurance policies do not cover flood damage.
 The National Flood Insurance Program reports that nearly 20 percent of flood insurance claims are for properties in moderate to low-risk areas.